Back to Blog Home

 Provide Content that Matters Where It Matters

 Okay, so we’ve taken the time to analyze our content and identify the assets that matter the most.
-In some cases — especially in manufacturing — we already know the content that needs updating, like product portfolios and resource hubs.
+In some cases — especially in manufacturing — we already know the manufacturing content that needs updating, like product portfolios and resource hubs.
 So, it’s time to systematically set our content up where it’ll drive the most impact on channel marketing.

-First, let’s focus on our website content.
+First, let’s focus on our manufacturing website content.

-So, take these content resources and list them out in a spreadsheet.
+So, take these content resources and list them in a spreadsheet.
 To make life easier, list out the resource type by tabs.

-For example, you’ll want a content hub tab to list out and link to where all of your content hubs live and an accounts tab linking to each account-specific page (should you have them).
+For example, you’ll want a content hub tab to list and link to where all your content hubs live and an accounts tab linking to each account-specific page (should you have them).
 In these tabs, organize your resources by a category group of your choice.

 For example, if you have a group of content hubs dedicated to education, then group them under “Education.”
 If you have several product portals, then group them under “Product Portals.”